Connecting Physical and Mental Health

-Connecting Physical & Mental Health equips mental health workers with vital strategies to improve the physical health of the people they work to support.
+Connecting Physical and Mental Health equips mental health workers with vital strategies to improve the physical health of the people they work to support.

-This course explores key modifiable risks to health and introduces effective ways to share this information with the people you support.
+This one-day course explores key risks to health and introduces effective ways to share this information with people with lived experience of mental health.